Chesterfield (cigarette): Motorsport

 Chesterfield was a sponsor of Max Biaggi's Aprilia RSV 250 from the 1994 to the 1996 Grand Prix motorcycle racing season in the 250cc World Championship.
 The livery of the bike was totally black with the mark on the side fairings.
 In the same years, Aprilia adopted the same livery in the series production of its RS road bikes (in the 50, 125 and 250 cylinder sizes).
-The success was so great that even today Italians are used to say "La Chesterfield" to refer to the Aprilia RS models of those years.
 They were also title sponsor of Tech3's championship winning 250cc campaign in 2000 with Olivier Jacque.

 Dakar Rally

 Chesterfield was the main sponsor of the motorcycle team "BYRD" (Belgarda Yamaha Racing Division) at the Paris-Dakar Rally from 1987 to 1994.

 In addition, under the name "Chesterfield Scout" a collaboration with the enduro sport on a more private level.
-For example, at Yamaha in 1989, there was a "Chesterfield DT" with 125 cc, for the Yamaha XTZ 750 Super Ténéré gave it in its first model year in 1989, the color variant "Chesterfield".
+For example, at Yamaha in 1989, there was a "Chesterfield DT" with 125 cc, for the Yamaha XTZ 750 Super Ténéré gave it in its first model year in 1989, the color variant "Chesterfield."